fonoster/fonoster/mods/identity/IDENTITY.md

 Take the following example:

-In the case of Fonoster, we might have the Owner, Admin, and Member as Roles associated with a Workspace (workspace).
+In the case of Fonoster, we might have the Owner, Admin, and Member as Roles associated with a Workspace.
 In such cases, the Owner will be able to perform all actions, the Admin will be allowed to perform all actions except removing the Workspace, and members will have the ability to make changes to specific resources but not be able to see billing information.

 ## Resource Ownership